While branding can feel like a vague concept, it's one of the most important elements of a marketing strategy.

 Brand salience is rather conceptual in nature.
 Unfortunately, it's not a mathematical metric that is easily measured.
 So, what do brands do?

-Well, one of the only ways to measure brand salience is through surveys and focus groups.
+Well, one of the only ways to measure brand salience is through surveys.
 It's important to ask your customers when they think of you, what they associate with your brand, and if they recall your company when making a purchasing decision.

 Your survey can include descriptive assets to track your brand's distinctive assets.
 For instance, what tone of voice, logo, color, or slogan comes to mind when users think of soda.
 They might say red, because they've associated Coca-Cola branding with soda in general.